 When choosing this option all contact between the vendor and the testers will take place online.
-This is being achieved by using tooling for online meetings, file transfer and screen sharing which are available in the Certification Test Lab or tools being provided by the vendor themselves.
+This is achieved using tools for online meetings, file transfer and screen sharing which are available in the Certification Test Lab or tools provided by the vendor.
 This option is commonly chosen, as it is the most efficient usage of time and resources for the vendor.

 - In-Person commissioning

 In this case the vendor sends a technical contact (usually local support person) for setup and some initial training for the product (usually 1 day).
 This option is used for more complex products that might require in-depth knowledge to operate or setup.